noway/nzcp-c/README.md

 - Specify public key as `x` and `y` base64 encoded values
 - Check in Valgrind
 - Online DID fetching using CURL
-- Fuzzing with more options (e.g. ratio) and also example passes
+- Fuzzing with more options (e.g. ratio)
 - Fuzzing on raw binary pass

 ## License